Disney's Animated Storybook: Release of The Lion King storybook (November 1994)

 The Lion King Animated Storybook was also available in Spanish, French, German and Italian through a special mail-in offer on the English product.
 In November 1995, six local language versions were released in Europe.
 In February 1996, following the success of the first three titles in the series, Disney Interactive planned to develop 23 new foreign-language versions of the games.
 In June 1996, Disney announced a Japanese version of The Lion King Animated Storybook to tap into the country's growing PC home market.
 Michael Jardine, representative director of Disney Interactive Japan, said that while there were no sales targets, the company would be happy to sell a copy for each of the country's 7.5 million computers.
 Libro Animado Interactivo: Winnie Puh was released in April 1997, and from July 20 onwards a bilingual version of the game was available on the Disney website.
 Disney Interactive Japan released 101 Dalmatians Animated Storybook in June 1997, with The Hunchback of Notre Dame Animated Storybook following in late 1997 or early 1998.
 A Spanish version of Winnie the Pooh and Tigger Too Animated Storybook was released in mid-1999.
 In July 2001, Disney Interactive officially announced they would be launching Spanish versions of many of its titles in the U.S. and Puerto Rico in an effort to penetrate the Hispanic market; the games would begin sale that November in traditional retail, Hispanic shops, and through Hispanic exclusive distributors.
-Called Libro Animado Interactivo, these included El Rey Leon (The Lion King), Pocahontas, Winnie Puh y el Arbol De La Miel (Winnie the Pooh and the Honey Tree), 101 Dalmatas (101 Dalmatians), Hercules, and La Sirenita (The Little Mermaid).
+Called Libro Animado Interactivo, these included El Rey León (The Lion King), Pocahontas, Winnie Puh y el Árbol De La Miel (Winnie the Pooh and the Honey Tree), 101 Dálmatas (101 Dalmatians), Hercules, and La Sirenita (The Little Mermaid).
 This was the first time Disney made Spanish versions of its edutainment titles, after dubbing films into Spanish and other languages, and one of the first few times any computer software company had made an effort to target the U.S. Hispanic population.
 Disney Interactive president Jan Smith expressed joy with Disney Interactive offering "Hispanic parents and kids the chance to experience interactive entertainment within the context of their own culture."
 Disney Interactive collaborated with Latin Links. the exclusive sales representative of the company's Spanish-language products within the U.S. and Puerto Rico.
 Isabel Valdés, head of multicultural marketing firm Santiago Valdés Consulting noted: "This initiative bridges a gap between Hispanic parents and children, who can preserve their native language while experiencing the entertainment value of Disney in a whole new way."
 A German version of Mulan Animated Storybook was released in 1998.